-Fourth, as we will explain below, unlike these past proposals, our policy would directly provide an extra source of social protection for workers in high-wage economies.
-All workers in the host country would have the new option of leasing out their WP.
+WP.
 One can think of many examples of valuable things that people could do by renting out their WP for some period.
-Someone who lost their job in a company town (such as due to automation) could lease their WP for a period to cope with the unemployment, while re-training and/or migrating.
+Someone who lost their job in a company town (such as due to automation) could rent out their WP for a period to cope with the unemployment, while re-training and/or migrating.
 A young person who has reached the minimum age for paid work may choose to rent out her WP for a limited period to help finance extra schooling or skill-training.
 Or someone may use this option to help raise their children in a critical period or to provide home-care for a loved one in need (such as an elderly parent or grandparent).
 It might also help someone deal with the onset of a serious illness or disability.

-Fifth, the proposal studied here does not require that migrant workers are treated any differently to citizens.
-Objections are often raised to the various forms of discrimination against migrants found in many countries, with respect to education, health, housing and social protection.14 In addition to the concerns about human rights, such discrimination helps legitimize prejudiced thinking, and risks strengthening the hand of those opposed to migration on xenophobic grounds.
-Our proposal shows that questionable discriminatory practices are not necessary for making migrants more welcome in host countries.
+Fourth, the proposal studied here does not require that migrant workers are treated any differently to citizens.
+Objections are often raised to the various forms of discrimination against migrants found in some countries, with respect to education, health, housing and social protection.
+In addition to the concerns about human rights, there is a risk that such discrimination may backfire, by legitimizing prejudiced thinking, and even strengthening the hand of those opposed to migration on xenophobic grounds.
+Questionable discriminatory practices are not necessary for making migrants more welcome in host countries.